laklau/agency-jekyll-theme/README.md

 ## Usage

-This theme is a single page with several includes (one for each section) The content is en '_data' folder, ready to be customizated with you information.
+This theme is a single page with several includes (one for each section).
+The content is in '_data' folder, ready to be customizated with you information.

 ## Contributing